TehGM/Discord.Net-Helper/README.md

 ### Automatic handlers loading

-If `AutoLoadHandlers` property is set to true (and it is by default), calling `StartClient()` method will automatically load  handlers that inherit from [HandlerBase\<TConfig\>](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/HandlerBase.cs) defined in the same assembly as bot.
+If `AutoLoadHandlers` property is set to true (and it is by default), calling `StartClient()` method will automatically load  handlers that inherit from defined in the same assembly as bot [HandlerBase\<TConfig\>](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/HandlerBase.cs).
 Handlers that have [\[ProductionOnly\]](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/ProductionOnlyAttribute.cs) attribute will not be loaded if debugger is attached (for example, when running bot with Debugging in Visual Studio).

 Any handler can be manually created by using it's constructor.
 This has to be done after `StartClient()` has been called, as handlers need access to Client instance.